 UEI College and the Building Talent Foundation (BTF) have partnered in a new effort aimed at helping students in Arizona connect with future employers.

 The partnership will provide a wide range of networking, employment, and continuing education support to students graduating from skilled trades programs in order to address the severe talent shortage affecting the residential construction trades – trades such as HVAC Technicians and Electricians.

-According to Associated General Contractors of America (AGC), 89 percent of construction firms are struggling to fill hourly positions, 86 percent can’t fill skilled salaried positions, and about 72 percent of firms anticipate these shortages to be one of their biggest challenges this year.
+According to Associated General Contractors of America (AGC), some construction firms are struggling to fill positions.
 The Arizona Registrar of Contractors found in a recent survey that both residential and commercial contractors in the state have been struggling to find skilled workers to fulfill existing contracts and start new ones.

 “The Building Talent Foundation seeks to address the severe and persistent talent shortage across skilled trades by improving talent supply, training, and retention,” said Branka Minic, CEO of BTF.
 “Founded by the 20 leading residential construction companies in the U.S. in 2019, BTF brings together employers, educators, and all other market players in regional skills collaborations to catalyze, accelerate, and synchronize joint projects for building the sector’s workforce of the future.”

 “At BTF, our mission is to advance the education, training, and career progression of young people and people from underrepresented groups so they can advance in the skilled trades.
 One way we do this is by serving as a line of communication between companies and training providers,” Minic said.
 “This new partnership aligns with that mission and will allow BTF to work with UEI College to strengthen the pipeline of well-trained workers in skilled trades.”